 Junk In The Trunk

 Collect “Junk” for rewards and multiballs.
 Complete Trunk Targets (36-24-36) to light the Trunk, then shoot the left Ramp when lit to collect a “Junk” item and lock a ball.
 Worth noting - if a ball happens to fall into the lock under the Trunk, it will be locked even though you didn’t shoot the ramp.
-This won’t award a piece of Junk but it will progress you towards Junk in the Trunk Multiball.
+This will also award a piece of Junk and progress you towards Junk in the Trunk Multiball.
 Junk Items are…

 - Skeleton Key - “Opens Any Door” - needed to access bonus Haunts

-- Elvira’s Dagger - “Slice and Dice” - Director’s Cut?
+- Elvira’s Dagger - “Slice and Dice” - relates to Director’s Cut?

 - Atomic Raygun - “Disintegrates Anything” - does it relate to the Deadheads?

 Lock 2 balls to start “Junk in the Trunk” Multiball.